 The Lamar Soutter Library works closely with faculty to support their use of information resources to support student learning.
 Visit the Faculty Resource Guide for information on publishing assistance, guidelines for proper attribution of sources, copyright, plagiarism detection tools, and best practices in linking to our resources in BLS Vista.

-Classes on using library resources as well as basic Microsoft Office tools (e.g., PowerPoint and Excel) are offered free-of-charge to all UMMS and UMMHC students, faculty, and staff.
-Visit this page to learn more about these classes.
+Classes are offered free-of-charge to all UMMS and UMMHC students, faculty, and staff.
+Visit the Library Instruction guide to learn more about these classes.

 For more information, see the Library Services page.